The Kishwaukee Symphony Orchestra

 Arthur D. Montzka Young Artists

-He will perform with the Kishwaukee Symphony Orchestra on Saturday, March 7, 2015, 7:30 p.m. in the Boutell Memorial Concert Hall of the Northern Illinois University Music Building.
-He will play Cello Concerto No. 1 in Eb Major, Op.
+He performed with the Kishwaukee Symphony Orchestra on Saturday, March 7, 2015, 7:30 p.m. in the Boutell Memorial Concert Hall of the Northern Illinois University Music Building.
+He played Cello Concerto No. 1 in Eb Major, Op.
 107, by Dmitri Shostakovich.

 Nathan Mo is a 16-year-old cellist from Rolling Meadows, Illinois, and is a Fellow at the Music Institute of Chicago Academy, a pre- college training program.
 He has previously studied with Gilda Barston and is currently studying with artist faculty Hans Jorgen Jensen.